elastic/eui/README.md

 For styling we use Sass and generate a final CSS blob for the entire library, with some JSON theming files extracted from the Sass.
 You can find more information in [consuming EUI](wiki/consuming.md) and [theming](wiki/theming.md).

-## Can I contribute to EUI
+## Can I contribute to EUI?

 Yes!
-We accept PRs regularly similar to our other Elastic repos.
+We welcome community-contributed PRs, especially around feature requests that the EUI team may not have bandwidth to carry out alone.
 You can find documentation around creating and submitting new components in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Why is EUI open source?